Ginaroberg/Recipes-and-Reviews-Data-Analysis/README.md

 #### Permutation Test - Ratings and Minutes

-To see if these two samples come from the same distribution, we conducted a permutation test, using signed difference in mean minutes for our test statistic.

-Observed Statistic = 51.46
+Observed KS = 0.09355608057337494

-p-value = 0.122
+p_val = 0.0

-<iframe src="assets/emp_dist_diff_min.html" width=800 height=600 frameBorder=0></iframe>
+<iframe src="assets/emp_dist_ks_min.html" width=800 height=600 frameBorder=0></iframe>

+#### Conclusion
+With 5% significance level, we reject the null hypothesis.
+The K-S statistic of minutes from recipes with ratings and recipes without ratings was not by random chance then the ratings column is MAR dependent on minutes.

 #### Permutation Test - Ratings and N_steps